General Bayesian quantile regression for counts via generative modeling

 Finally, we also considered an alternative prior specification for the PY process.
-In the alternative prior, we set $\phi=0.6442$ and $\vartheta= -0.5749$ so that the prior mean of the number of clusters remains the same, but the prior standard deviation is inflated twice.
-The prior specification for the rest of the parameters remains the same.
-Figure~\ref{fig:alt_prior} presents the posterior distributions of numbers of clusters and $y_\tau^*$ for $\tau=0.1$, $0.5$, and $0.9$ under the default and alternative prior specifications for the PY process.
-Overall, the results between the two priors are quite similar.
-The posterior means of the number of clusters are $6.845$ and $7.208$ in Setting~1 and $3.780$ and $3.848$ under the default and alternative priors, respectively.
-In Setting~1, the 95\% credible intervals are $[3,14]$ for both priors.
-In Setting~2, they are $[3,6]$ and $[3,7]$ for the default and alternative priors, respectively, and the minimum number of clusters is three, as seen from the figure.
+In the alternative prior, we set $\phi=0.6442$ and $\vartheta= -0.5749$ so that the prior mean of the number of clusters remains the same, but the prior standard deviation is doubled.
+The prior specification for the remaining parameters remains the same.
+Figures~\ref{fig:alt_k} and \ref{fig:alt_reg} of the supplementary material, respectively, present the posterior distributions of numbers of clusters and $y_\tau^*$ for $\tau=0.1$, $0.5$, and $0.9$ under the default and alternative prior specifications for the PY process.
+Overall, the results between the two priors are similar.
+In Setting~3, for example, the posterior means of the number of clusters are $3.780$ and $3.848$ under the default and alternative priors, respectively.
+The 95\% credible intervals are $[3,14]$ for both priors.
+In Setting~5, the posterior means are $7.533$ and $6.856$, and the 95\% credible intervals are $[3,14]$ and $[3,13]$ for the default and alternative priors, respectively.